 With growing lifestyle health risks, pandemic threats and inflation in medical treatment costs, the importance of having comprehensive insurance coverage has become paramount.
-The health insurance premium is the amount paid by a policyholder to the health insurance provider to avail medical coverage and the benefits associated with a health insurance policy.
+The personal health insurance premium is the amount paid by a policyholder to the health insurance provider to avail medical coverage and the benefits associated with a health insurance policy.
 People have become increasingly apprehensive about the different policies available in the market.
 Along with the premium cost, some other charges are paid by a policyholder such as deductibles, co-payments, etc. When these charges are added to your premium, it can increase the cost of your overall health coverage premium.

 Recommended post –